 "Garriner and the Nakagaki exec running this would hardly shoot their own project in the foot.
 No profit in that," reasoned Nima.
 "So that leaves our likely suspects as someone who heard about it from one of those two, some cut-out or staff member, and decided they needed a few more meseta than they were being paid."

 "It seems logical," Dumont agreed.
 "After all, personal loyalty is something that seems to have vanished with feudalism and oaths of knighthood.
 I'm living proof," she added with a slight smile.
 It seemed Miss Corporate Executive had a sense of humor after all.
-"Putting that aside, though, I'm more interested in how you intent to deliver me to Nakagaki rather than in finding the informant.
+"Putting that aside, though, I'm more interested in how you intend to deliver me to Nakagaki rather than in finding the informant.
 That part has nothing to do with me."

 Kemet's temper flared up at once; unlike the usually-cool Isis he was as volatile as his red hair suggested.